salmankhawar/CTD-React/README.md

 ## Step by step instructions to setup in local environment

-** Note: Make sure you have your API setup and your Apilayer access key.
+** Note: Make sure you have your API setup and your Apilayer currency data access key.

 1. Clone repo and save it on your computer in a separate folder
 2. Open root folder with Visual Studio Code